jtv/libpqxx/include/pqxx/doc/datatypes.md

 Templates like `std::shared_ptr`, `std::optional`, and so on act like "wrappers" for another type.
 A `std::optional<T>` is binary if `T` is binary.
 Otherwise, it's not.
+And `std::variant` may contain wildly different types, so the decision can even be based on the individual object rather than just the type.
 If you're building support for a template of this nature, you'll probably want to implement `param_format` for it.

-The decision to use binary format is made based on a given object, not necessarily based on the type in general.
-Look at `std::variant`.
-If you have a `std::variant` type which can hold an `int` or a binary string, is that a binary parameter?
-We can't decide without knowing the individual object.

 Containers are another hard case.
 Should we pass `std::vector<T>` in binary?
 Even when `T` is a binary type, we don't currently have any way to pass an